MarioniLab/LncScreen2018/README.md

 ## Overview

-This repository provides the code for the paper **TITLE YET TO BE DESCRIBED** by Stojic et al.
+This repository provides the code for the paper **A long noncoding RNA regulates microtubule behaviour during mitosis** by Stojic et al.

 ## RNA-seq